No. 11 Seed Football Falls 41-10 To No. 6 Seed Ole Miss In First Round of College Football Playoff

 10. Darian Mensah (2024, 2723)

-- Jake Retzlaff and Patrick Durkin ended up being the second leading scoring duo in Tulane history in a single season finishing only one point off the all-time lead.
+- Jake Retzlaff and Patrick Durkin ended up being the second-highest scoring duo in Tulane history in a single-season.

 1. 213 pts – Matt Forte (140) / Ross Thevenot (73) – 2007